Archibald Joyce: Music

 His marches include The Palace Guard, Royal Standard, American March, Hiking to Brighton, Ceremonial March Britannica, Wedding Bells and Prince of Wales.
 The three-movement suite of oriental miniatures, Caravan, was composed in 1926.
 Songs by Joyce include I’m Skipper of a Submarine, God’s Greatest Gift, The Rogue of the Road, Awake, The Morning Light, Dreams of Bohemia, Friends Dear to Me and The Modern Girl.

 In 1916 Joyce co-wrote the musical Toto with Merlin Morgan (musical director of Daly's Theatre in London).
 After a try-out in Plymouth it opened at London's Duke of York's Theatre on 19 April.
 Despite good initial reviews it did not take off and was withdrawn after only 77 performances.
 A second foray into musical theatre came in 1921 with Gabrielle, co-written with George H. Clutsam, which successfully toured the provinces.

+Joyce mostly didn't follow contemporaries such as Eric Coates, Albert Ketèlbey and Haydn Wood into the fields of light concert music for listening, or broadcasting and library music.
+His music remained primarily for dancing.
+The waltzes he composed stuck strictly to the form, with lots of repeated sections demanded by the dancers.
 Although his style remained static across his entire career, Joyce kept composing into the 1940s and beyond, often for Oxford and Cambridge university balls.
 In 1942, he wrote the waltz Bohemia.
 Song of the River came out in 1946 and was broadcast by the BBC.
 His last published piece was Recruits on Parade, which appeared in 1951.